AhmedN11/EgyBest-Automatic-Downloader/EGYBEST/README.md

 ## How to use :

 The usage of this program is pretty straightforward.

-After extracting the EGYBEST folder to the "DESKTOP" (or else it won't work because the path to the webdrivers is hard-coded) :
+DISCLAIMER : For this version to work, you MUST delete the driver you are not going to need, e.g. Chrome users MUST delete "msedgedriver.exe", and vice-versa.

 First, you get to define how long the headless browser will wait for the website to load in the background, increase depending on how slow your internet speed is.